FaidiSaif/fastApi/notes.md

 -pip install python-jose[cryptography]

 # postman envirement variables
 in postman it's possible to create env vars to avoid changing vars in every request

+# jointure
+SELECT *
+FROM A
+INNER JOIN B ON A.key = B.key